MicrosoftDocs/sql-docs/docs/advanced-analytics/python/publish-consume-python-code.md

 After your client library has been generated and you've built the authentication logic into your application, you can interact with the core APIs to create a Python session, create a model, and then publish a web service using that model.

 > [!NOTE]
 > Remember that you must be authenticated before you make any API calls.
-Therefore, include `headers` in every request.
+Therefore, include `headers` in all requests.

 + Publish this SVM model as a Python web service in Machine Learning  Server.
 This web service will score a vector that gets passed to it.